-GUIDE FOR FILING FEDERAL CIVIL SUITS
+GUIDE FOR FILING FEDERAL CIVIL SUIT

-(Pro Se-Party not being represented by an attorney)
+(Pro Se Party not being represented by an attorney)

-Item Requirements

-Civil Cover One original is required.
+ITEM REQUIREMENTS Civil Cover One original is required.
 Please insert county of plaintiff.
-If the United website under "Forms/Publications"

-States is the plaintiff, please insert county of defendant.
+If the United States is the plaintiff, please insert county of defendant.
 The "Cause of Action" section must be completed with the proper code.
-A detailed listing of the "Cause of Actions Codes" are available on this Court's

-Summons Original plus two summons for each party to be served.

-Exception: IF ANY AGENT OR AGENCY OF THE U.S.

-GOVERNMENT NAMED, TWO COPIES PLUS ONE FOR EACH NAMED DEFENDANT ARE REQUIRED.
+A detailed listing of the "Cause of Actions Codes" are available on this Court's website under "Forms/Miscellaneous" Summons Or Waiver of Service of Summons Summons: Original plus two summons for each party to be served.
+Exception: IF ANY AGENT OR AGENCY OF THE U.S. GOVERNMENT NAMED, TWO COPIES PLUS ONE FOR EACH NAMED DEFENDANT ARE REQUIRED.
 The Government is exempt from service by waiver of service of summons.
-Service is effected by certified or registered mail or

-Waiver of Service of Summons Form

-Two completed waivers for each party to be served.

-Complaint The original and a complete conformed copy, together with exhibits, if any for each defendant to be served are required.
+Service is effected by certified or registered mail to the United States Attorney for the Southern District of Iowa, to the Attorney General of the United States in Washington, D.C., and to the government agency.
+(See Rule 4(I) of the Federal Rules of Civil Procedure and Rule 4(e), (f), or (g) for employee or officer of the United States.)
+Waiver of Service of Summons: Two completed waivers for each party to Complaint be served.
+The original and a complete conformed copy, together with exhibits, if any for each defendant to be served are required.
 Signature The complaint and all original pleadings must be signed by the party filing the complaint, with a complete address and telephone number.
 Service See F.R.C.P.
 4 Service may be made in accordance with Rule.
 Except for extra-ordinary circumstances, the Marshal shall decline to serve process in the absence of a special order of the court.
 Court Fees Administrative fee for filing a civil action, suit, or proceeding in a district court, \$50.
 This fee does not apply to persons granted in forma pauperis status under 28 U.S.C. § 1915.
-This administrative fee will be collected in addition to the \$350.00 civil action filing fee.(whether Complaint or Petition for Removal).
-Payment can be made by cash, money order, check, payable to the "Clerk, U.S. District Court or by credit card.
+This administrative fee will be collected in addition to the \$350.00 civil action filing fee (whether Complaint or Petition for Removal).
+Payment can be made by cash, money order, check, payable to the "Clerk, U.S. District Court, or by credit card.
 Please see this Court's website for a Credit Card Authorization Form.